minquan-alt/minquan-alt/README.md

 # Hi, I'm Quang! 👋

-I’m an AI/ML Engineer in training with strong foundations in machine learning, deep learning, and end-to-end system development.
+I’m an AI/ML Engineer with strong foundations in machine learning, deep learning, and end-to-end system development.
 Currently a third-year student at UIT (VNU-HCM), I enjoy building intelligent systems, experimenting with new ideas, and sharing what I learn.

 ## 🚀 About Me